Type 2 Diabetes Guide

 The symptoms of a yeast infection include vaginal itching or soreness, a "burning" sensation when urinating, pain or discomfort during sexual intercourse, a foul odor, or a white or greyish "cheese-like" discharge.
 Symptoms vary from woman to woman and some women may not notice any symptoms at all.

-While the condition is generally not serious, diabetics should still consult with a healthcare provider if you believe you may have a vaginal yeast infection.
-Type 2 diabetes must be properly controlled, and any type of infection can lead to further complications so it's best to treat it immediately.
-Do not attempt to treat the infection yourself without first consulting with your doctor - even readily available, over-the-counter medications may interact with any diabetes medication or insulin treatment you take.
+While the condition is generally not serious, diabetics should still consult with a healthcare provider if you believe you may have a vaginal yeast infection. must be properly controlled, and any type of infection can lead to further complications so it's best to treat it immediately.
+Do not attempt to treat the infection yourself without first consulting with your doctor; even readily available, over-the-counter medications may interact with any diabetes medication or insulin treatment you take.
 Finally, always take the full amount of medication, as prescribed, even if you feel better before the dosage is complete.
 This will help to prevent further recurrences or more serious recurrences of infection.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.